 - Sold $2.8 million in new revenue, 34% more than peer average

 Greensboro, North Carolina; Orlando, Florida | 10/1990 – 2/1994

 Commissioned position for the business-to-business sale of yellow pages advertising to local businesses.
-Primary duties included increasing monthly billing over prior year, protecting company revenue from cancellation, and preparation of in-depth programs for client review and purchase.
+Primary duties included increasing monthly billing over prior year, protecting company revenue from cancellation, and preparation of in-depth marketing programs for client purchase.

-- Delivered 33% more contracts than average representative
+- Delivered 33% more sales contracts than company average

 - Top salesperson in net revenue generated for 4 major sales campaigns: Orlando FL, Brevard County FL, Greensboro NC, and Winston-Salem NC

 - Generated over $360,000 in annual net revenue on $1 million Orlando customer base in a 7-month time period

 - Received consistently superior performance evaluations for revenue and customer satisfaction